gedaskir/play-markdown/INSTALL.md

 NumPy and ATLAS/OpenBLAS/MKL
 ----------------------------

-For a good performarnce of the calculations NumPy needs to be linked to so-called ATLAS, OpenBLAS, or MKL libraries.
+For a good performance of the calculations NumPy needs to be linked to so-called ATLAS, OpenBLAS, or MKL libraries.
 To check if NumPy is linked go to Python interpreter and write